 The cause of sensory integration dysfunction is not clear; however, there are ways to help a child who has this difficulty.

-If you see several of the following symptoms in your child, it is advisable to have him assessed by an occupational therapist, who is trained to deal with sensory processing in children.
+If you see several of the following symptoms in a child, it is advisable to have them assessed by an occupational therapist, who is trained to deal with sensory processing in children.

 - Struggles to calm down